Have a blessed week, do meditate on the awesome love of God our Father ❤He is LOVE & loves us with an everlasting love! (1 John 4:8/Jer 31:3)

-God has the whole world in this hands.
+The Most High God has the whole world in this hands.
 Pause for a moment and think about that!
-He is in absolute control of everything, and protects our coming and going today, tomorrow and forever more (Psalm 121:8).
+He is in absolute control of everything, and protects our coming and going, today, tomorrow and forever more (Psalm 121:8).

 David acknowledged this by saying “I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well… 17 How precious also are thy thoughts unto me, O God!
 How great is the sum of them!18 If I should count them, they are more in number than the sand: when I awake, I am still with thee.
 (Psalm 139:14-18KJV).

-God’s Word says that if He is concerned with sparrows, how much more us?
+The Word of the LORD states that if He is concerned with sparrows, how much more us?
 As He knows the number of hairs on our head so He knows and cares about every single thing that concerns us for we are more valuable than sparrows (Luke 12:6-7).